Harnessing the Synergy between LLM Agents and Knowledge Graphs for Urban Socioeconomic Prediction: Experiments

 \subsection{Datasets}

 We conduct experiments on two real-world datasets, Beijing and Shanghai, to evaluate our model.\\ \textbf{Beijing dataset.} It contains 523 regions in Beijing within the Fifth Ring Road, which are partitioned by main road networks.
 We collect the population data from WorldPop\footnote{https://hub.worldpop.org/geodata/summary?id=24924}.
 The commercial activity indicators are reflected by the number of firms~\cite{dong2021gridded}.
-We also collected restaurant data from Dianping, one of the most popular review platforms in China.
-We use the total number of reviews of all restaurants to reflect the user activity of a region.
-The rating indicator is calculated as the average user rating of all restaurants in a region.\\ \textbf{Shanghai dataset.} It contains 2032 regions in Shanghai, which are also divided by main road networks.
+We also collected data from Dianping, one of the most popular review platforms in China.
+We use the total number of user generated reviews of all businesses to reflect the social activity of a region.
+The service quality indicator is calculated as the average user rating of all businesses in a region.\\ \textbf{Shanghai dataset.} It contains 2032 regions in Shanghai, which are also divided by main road networks.
 The indicators in Shanghai and their data sources are the same as Beijing dataset.
 The basic statistics of these datasets are shown in Table~\ref{tbl:datasets_info}.